DUNE/computing-training-basics-short/_episodes/11-expert-in-the-room-larsoft.md

 #### Checking out and committing code to the git repository

-For protoduneana and dunetpc, this [wiki page][dunetpc-wiki-tutorial] is quite good.
+For protoduneana and dunesw, this [wiki page][dunetpc-wiki-tutorial] is quite good.
 LArSoft uses GitHub with a pull-request model.
 See

 [https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/Developing_With_LArSoft][redmine-dev-larsoft]